 What Is My Personal Basic Observation and Understanding About Man Having A Sinful Nature?

 There is no such thing as a Sinful Nature.
 For those who would say otherwise I ask, “But!
 What if it were true that there was no such thing as a sinful nature?”
-It would probably be hard to cross the fence and hear what someone on the other side has to say but the biggest help to me has been to be able to understand so many more scriptures that seem to be left out in sermons promoting the sinful nature teaching.
+It would probably be hard to cross the fence and hear what someone on the other side has to say but the most help to me has been to be able to understand so many more scriptures that seem to be left out in sermons promoting the sinful nature teaching.
 For instance, in the third chapter of First John I have noticed some verses, especially within the first ten verses, that are always omitted in sermons promoting the sinful nature doctrine.

 1John 3:1 Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God: therefore the world knoweth us not, because it knew him not.